On Quantum Sobolev Inequalities: Notations, basic properties and results.

 One can then define higher order Sobolev spaces by defining for $s\in\R_+\setminus\N$, $\Nrm{\op}{\dot{\cW}^{s,p}} = \Nrm{\Dh^n\op}{\dot{\cW}^{s-n,p}}$ with $n = \floor{s}$.
 In the particular case $p=\infty$, the limiting norm corresponding to \eqref{eq:Sobolev_frac_def} gives the quantum analogue of the H\"older norms, that is

-To define a quantum analogue of the Bessel-type Sobolev spaces, we start to define the fractional Laplacian for operators.
+To define a quantum analogue of the Bessel-type Sobolev spaces, we start by defining the fractional Laplacian for operators.
 A convenient way is to go through the Wigner transform and Weyl quantization, as in Formula~\eqref{eq:weyl_quantization_gradients}.
 Hence we define